Tags

 Low-Tech Fixes: $1 Mouse Repair

 Sadly, we live in a throwaway society.
-With planned obsolescence, the idea of buying something new when one of our toys gives up or seems out-dated has permeated everyday life.
+With planned obsolescence, the idea of buying something new when one of our toys gives up or seems outdated has permeated everyday life.
 As much as we might want to think otherwise, sometimes a low-tech fix is just what the doctor ordered.

 The Victim

-low-tech-fix-tma-1-4A few months back, my trusty Logitech VX Revolution wireless mouse was flaking out.
-It was losing connection intermittently, resulting in frustration and sadness.
-My baby was dying.
 As a proper travel companion for a digital nomad working on the road, I couldn’t bear to see it go.
 But a mouse isn’t meant to be fixed.
 You’re meant to replace it.

-Taking a mouse apart, you quickly realize how much open space there is inside.
-I carefully unclipped a ribbon cable to open it wide like a shell, and with that it was easy to spot the culprit.
-In my case, a loose wire on a battery connection.
+In my case, it was a loose wire on a battery connection.
 Given the beating it takes in my bag as I move, it wasn’t all that surprising.
-It’s actually an easy fix, had I a soldering iron which, for some reason, does not meet the guidelines for what travels with me around the world.
+It’s actually an easy fix, had I a soldering iron.
+For some reason, that doesn’t meet the guidelines for what travels with me around the world.
 Go figure.

 The Fix